 PS.
 If you need more than just a slogan, also check out my Brand Story Framework

-The Nike's "Just do it" slogan, was created 30 years ago by renown advertising agency Wieden + Kennedy and it's still one of the core components of Nike's brand.
+Nike's "Just do it" slogan, was created 30 years ago by renowned advertising agency Wieden + Kennedy and it's still one of the core components of Nike's brand.

 Nike's famous slogan, “Just Do It,” was inspired by the last words of Gary Gilmore, a murderer on death row.

-The campaign launched in 1988 was highly successful ever since, by featuring numerous notable athletes in order to attract customers and promote the image of Nike.
+The campaign launched in 1988 has been highly successful ever since, featuring numerous notable athletes in order to attract customers and promote the image of Nike.

 Nike created an image of success through the combination of professional athletes and motivational slogans emphasizing sportsmanship and health.